 That incident taught me big lessons in my testing career.

 As a tester or senior software tester or QA Manager, most of the time, most of us think that we know how to test, what to test, how to decide coverage, and how to define testing scope.
 We assume that whatever we learned from years of experience while doing software testing, has made us an expert.
 But we forget the definition of QA – we are not supposed to test the quality, we need to provide suggestion to improve the quality.

 Today I am going to talk about some points or testing tasks we forgot or have intentionally avoided since years while testing.

 5 Most Important Testing Tasks We Tend to Forget

 #1 Documentation Testing

-While you are excitedly following that user manual of refrigerator to make it work and if you are not able to switch it on, what would you do?
+While you are excitedly following that user manual of a refrigerator to make it work and if you are not able to switch it on, what would you do?
 Yes, you will call to customer support.
-They will ask you every detail and then will tell you that you need to connect it to UPS first and then the other end of cable should go to main plug.
+They will ask you every detail and then will tell you that you need to connect it to UPS first and then the other end of the cable should go to the main plug.

 What will be your reaction?
 I will shout – then why you did not mention it in the user manual?

 Yes, same will be the reaction from our customer if we miss or do not test user and installation guides.
 How many of us really consider it as a part of testing and religiously test it, whether or not it’s been asked to test?
 I know, only few hands will be raised.